A Bible study with Jeffrey J. Harrison

 13:28: "And he, like something rotten, wears out, like a garment a moth has eaten;"

-Meanwhile, Job says, he is wearing out like something rotten, or clothing eaten by moths.
+Meanwhile, Job says, mankind, referring especially to himself, is wearing out like something rotten, or clothing eaten by moths.

 14:1: "Man born of woman is short of days and abounding in trouble."